ipfs/js-ipfs/examples/upload-file-via-browser/README.md

-# Upload file to IPFS via browser using js-ipfs-api
+# Upload file to IPFS via browser using js-ipfs-http-client

-> In this example, you will find a simple React app to upload a file to IPFS via the browser using js-ipfs-api and Webpack.
+> In this example, you will find a simple React app to upload a file to IPFS via the browser using js-ipfs-http-client and Webpack.

 ## Setup

-As for any js-ipfs-api example, **you need a running IPFS daemon**, you learn how to do that here:
+As for any js-ipfs-http-client example, **you need a running IPFS daemon**, you learn how to do that here:

 - [Spawn a go-ipfs daemon](https://ipfs.io/docs/getting-started/)
 - [Spawn a js-ipfs daemon](https://github.com/ipfs/js-ipfs#usage)

-**Note:** If you load your app from a different domain than the one the daemon is running (most probably), you will need to set up CORS, see https://github.com/ipfs/js-ipfs-api#cors to learn how to do that.
+**Note:** If you load your app from a different domain than the one the daemon is running (most probably), you will need to set up CORS, see https://github.com/ipfs/js-ipfs-http-client#cors to learn how to do that.

 A quick (and dirty way to get it done) is: